paulyv/ticTacToe/README.md

 Other branches contain the model, plus a User Interface following:
 * *mvc* - Is an example of using Model View Controller to model the UI / Model Interaction.
 * *mvp* - Example of Model View Presenter
-* *mvvm* - Example of Model View ViewModel with Databinding
+* *mvvm* - Example of Model View ViewModel with Databinding.